Saisree-123/surgical.wait.times/README.md

 - Song Zhang: An analytical, dependable, and responsible person.
 - Roger Wheeler: A Chartered Professional in Human Resources (CPHR) with a strong interest in analytics.

-Links to deploy our app: [BC Surgical Wait Times Dashboard](https://surgical-wait-times-bc-canada.herokuapp.com/)
+Link to deploy our app: [BC Surgical Wait Times Dashboard](https://surgical-wait-times-bc-canada.herokuapp.com/)